aslihankcbs/aslihankcbs/README.md

 I’m a software engineer.
 I love to learn new things and share what I have learned.

-🌱 I’m currently learning JavaEE technologies.
+🌱 I’m currently improving myself on backend technology.

 ✨ My interests:
     Front-end: HTML5, CSS3, JavaScript, ReactJS and Redux